 If you’ll indulge me, I’m going to tell you what scared me to the spine most about coming out as being a transgender individual, and it wasn’t the conservative, right wing of the Western world’s political spectrum.

 Oh, to be fair, I certainly had fear in my heart about the Right.
 But you see, that to me was an obvious, blatant threat, akin to the Stormtroopers in Star Wars.
-Bear in mind I don’t see all right-wingers in that light, nor do I think of all GOP supporters as fascists like some of my contemporaries, however the aforementioned simile holds true for me.
-I can see my conservative and religious opponents coming from a kilometer away, typically, and they are a clearcut obstacle.
+Bear in mind I don’t see all right-wingers in that light, nor do I think of all GOP supporters as fascists like some of my contemporaries, however the simile of my detractors being as blatant and obvious as Imperial Stormtroopers holds true.
+I can see my conservative and religious opponents coming from a kilometer away, typically, and they are a clear cut obstacle.

 But the far political Left, ah, that’s a whole other cookie to crumble, and that is what gave me the greatest pause in coming out, or exploring what I really am at all.
 Now, let me get one caveat out of the way: I do believe there are legitimate social justice issues in my country and the world at large, and I do believe there are legitimate, passionate crusaders in the world who want to affect positive changes and reforms regarding said issues.
 I do believe that protests are important and should be allowed.
 I believe that if someone wants to kneel during the Pledge of Allegiance, more power to them.
 But things quickly get muddy here.
 Social justice has been hijacked by and infected with radicalism.
 We have an entire generation now of internet warriors whose sole existence is to scour the ‘net for anything politically incorrect and offensive to their increasingly intolerant and narrow world view.
 The collective of individuals who are supposed to be the most progressive, tolerant, and open-minded, I have found instead to be the most rigid, destructive, intolerant, and hateful affiliation of people I have ever encountered.